EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

    - `slots <nr#>`: The amount of slots on a line.
 (Default is 1, meaning that the line is just a single point on the start location.)
       - Or the amount of slots to increase/decrease on each growth step when given in a line repeat section.
       - Ships/slots are distributed evenly over the line between the start and the end coordiate.
+      - The keyword `regulated` indicates that the slots increase will only happen when the resulting space between ships is at least the same amount as on the original line.
    - `skip [first] [last]` Indicates if the first and/or last slot in the line needs to be skipped.
    - `centered` Indicates that the line grows from the center instead of the start position.
    - `repeat`: Section for repeating a line when the formation needs to grow.